timjacksonm/Library/README.md

   <image src="images/virtualboy.gif" width="50%">
 </h1>

-<h4 align="center">A game library inspired by virtual boy console.
+<h4 align="center">A game library inspired by the virtual boy console.
 I used JavaScript, HTML, and CSS for this project.</h4>

 <p align="center">
   <a href="#screenshots">Screenshots</a> •